-Intraoral I - Theory and Concepts DENT 9206 Off-site Email to a Friend Develop the knowledge needed for a foundation in intraoral procedures.
+Intraoral I - Theory and Concepts DENT 9206 Paper-based Distance Email to a Friend Develop the knowledge needed for a foundation in intraoral procedures.
 Through our Intraoral I - Theory and Concepts course, expand your knowledge of orofacial anatomy, pathology, preventive dentistry, peridontology, pharmacology and emergency care.
 Review nutrition, oral self-care concepts (which provide the basis for client counselling), current regulations and concepts of practice.
-Note(s) This is a self-directed paper-based course you complete at home, but you must write the mid-term and final exams on campus.
-A study package is provided to you on or before the start date.
+Note(s) This is a self-directed paper-based course you complete at home.
+A study package will be provided to you on or before the start date.
 The teacher will contact you by telephone within two weeks after the start date to address any questions or concerns you may have.
+The mid-term and final exams for this course are held at our Waterfront Campus in Toronto, Ontario.
+If you live too far away to come to that campus, email email@example.com to arrange to have your exam supervised by an approved test centre.
 Prerequisite(s) You must be a graduate of a recognized Dental Assistant program, you must be employed in a dental office, and you must have completed the appropriate clinical pre-placement health PDF form, including CPR Level C and mask fit testing.
 Contact Information 416-415-5000, ext.
-2126 firstname.lastname@example.org Course Section(s) Available CRN: W51949 Date(s) 16 Jan 2017 – 03 Apr 2017 Hours: 32 Fee: $469 Note: Registration deadline: Jan 25 CRN is Closed Some courses require you to purchase a textbook.
+2126 firstname.lastname@example.org Course Section(s) Available There are no classes currently scheduled for this course.
+For more information about future offerings, use the contact information listed above.
+Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.